Leaders in Online and Professional Continuing Education

 • Develop an action plan with rationale for establishing a DEI Advisory Committee for one’s unit.

-• Present the merits of the argument of how and why PCO can be considered a profession.
+• Present the merits of the argument of how and why online and professional continuing education can be considered a profession.

 • Identify two or three specific steps that they will take to further their professional network and to deepen their involvement in their professional association.